godotengine/godot-docs/tutorials/3d/3d_rendering_limitations.rst

-- If you want a material to fade with distance, use the StandardMaterial3D distance fade mode **Pixel Dither** or **Object Dither** instead of **PixelAlpha**.
+- If you want a material to fade with distance, use the StandardMaterial3D distance fade mode **Pixel Dither** or **Object Dither** instead of **Pixel Alpha**.
 This will make the material opaque, which also speeds up rendering.

 .. figure:: img/3d_rendering_limitations_transparency_sorting.webp
    :align: center